ljvmiranda921/vs-split/README.md

 X_train, y_train, X_test, y_test = train_test_split(X_data, y_data, split="wasserstein")
 ```

-The `vs-split` library might look it has a similar API with scikit-learn's `train_test_split`, but it's not.
+The `vs-split` library might look like it has a similar API with scikit-learn's
-Unlike the latter, `vs_split.standard.train_test_split` doesn't expect an arbitrary number of iterables.
+`train_test_split`, but it does not.
+Unlike the latter,
+`vs_split.standard.train_test_split` doesn't expect an arbitrary number of
+iterables, and the keyword parameters are different too.